MuckyTaters/MuckyVision3/README.md

 3. Future Plans

-Implementing basic audio was something of a detour, as I relealised that sound is important for demonstration software, especially on social media.

-Next on the TODO list remains the creation of custom ASCII sets for Console and ImageText.
-After that, sprites and collision detection.
+Next on the TODO list for graphics is sprites and collision detection.

-Incidentally, audio implementation is far from complete.
 The next step for audio is to implement a self-playing VoiceSynth class.
 At present, the main program holds the song data and sends commands to the VoiceSynth instances to play notes.
 This is fine for interactive audio applications (e.g. a tracker), but for games it is more convenient for the Voice class itself to manage the playing of songs independently.

 4. Building the Supplied Demos